 Engine Turbocharger with Waste Gate

 Due to the reduction in air density by gaining altitude, lower air pressure or higher ambient temperatures an aircraft engine loses some of its rated power.
-At about 10000 ft the air pressure has dropped about 25%.
+At about 10000 ft the air pressure has dropped about 25% compared to sea level.
 Thus the engine gets 25% less air per intake stroke and therefore is reduced in power output.
-Aircraft performance suffers in climb ratio's, cruise speed and more.
-Even the pilot in an unpressurized cabin suffers and must be on extra oxygen when staying longer than thirty minutes above 10000 ft.
+As a results aircraft performance suffers in climb ratio's, cruise speed and more.
+Even the pilot in an unpressurized cabin suffers and must be using extra oxygen when staying longer than thirty minutes above 10000 ft.

 In the pdf file below you wil find more detailed information from AMT (1997, dated but still current).